-ChromeOS devices eliminate the headaches involved in routine updates of operating system components.
-In fact, Google is able to update ChromeOS about every six weeks, far more often than other major operating systems.
+Chromebooks eliminate the headaches involved in routine updates of operating system components.
+In fact, Google is able to update Chrome OS about every six weeks, far more often than other major operating systems.
 It also deploys security patches extremely quickly against newly discovered operating system vulnerabilities, to reduce the window of exposure.